 When you use a book for your daily divine office, it helps if you have a calendar.
 Universalis has a calendar I keep with my reading stack.
 Universalis also has a nonmonastic liturgy of the hours.

-St. Leo Abbey is part of the American-Cassinese Congregation which publishes a yearly Ordo -- another calendar to keep with your prayer materials.8.
+St. Leo Abbey is part of the American-Cassinese Congregation which publishes a yearly Ordo -- another calendar to keep with your prayer materials.9.
 "The Benedictines"

-Dom David Knowles, "The Benedictines," A Digest for Moderns, Second Edition.
+Available in the Saint Leo Abbey gift shop, Dom David Knowles, "The Benedictines," A Digest for Moderns, Second Edition.
 Forward by Marion R. Bowman, O.S.B.
-Abbot of Saint Leo Abbey, The Abbey Press, Saint Leo, Florida, 1962 Online version (but this online version omits chapters 5 and 6, the last two chapters).
+Abbot of Saint Leo Abbey, The Abbey Press, Saint Leo, Florida.

 Although this little booklet is listed last, it should be one of the first three books in an Oblate's library, the other two being the RB 1980 and the anniversary edition of the Rule).

 Progress in the life of an Oblate comes with the revelation that the monastic-based life begins and ends in seeking God and is not advanced by the acquisition of more doctrine.
 As an abbot at Saint Leo Abbey has said, "The Benedictines" is the best concise and intelligible exposition of what it means to be Benedictine."
 This little booklet was published by Saint Leo Abbey and is available (I think) only at the Saint Leo Abbey Gift Shop.

 10. Commentaries on the Rule of Saint Benedict

 Those two commentaries are still available at used book stores in their original hardback versions.
 There are also copies of the books available -- sometimes the quality of the copies can less than perfect.